AppointmentGuru/AppointmentGuru-Website/help/do-I-get-a-receipt.md

 # Do I get an invoice or receipt for my AppointmentGuru subscription?

 Once payment has been made, a receipt will be emailed to you.
+You can also find a copy of the receipt to download by clicking on *Account* and then *Billing* in your AppointmentGuru account.

 ### Related articles